-Do the following to correct a drive-wheel braking skid.
+Do the following to correct a drive-wheel braking skid:

-Stop Braking.
-This will let the rear wheels roll again, and keep the rear wheels from sliding.
+- Stop Braking.
+This will let the rear wheels roll again, and keep the rear wheels from sliding any further.
+If on ice, push in the clutch to let the wheels turn freely. - Turn Quickly.
+When a vehicle begins to slide sideways, quickly steer in the direction you want the vehicle to go-down the road.
+You must turn the wheel quickly. - Countersteer.

-Countersteer.
 As a vehicle turns back on course, it has a tendency to keep on turning.
 Unless you turn the steering wheel quickly the other way, you may find yourself skidding in the opposite direction.